cassioscabral/rateissuesfront/README.md

 # Rate Issues frontend
-Frontend made with React + Relay and all the goodies for the project [rateissues](https://github.com/cassioscabral/rateissues). **Name is just a placeholder, might change in the future**
+Frontend web app made with React + Relay and all the goodies for the project [rateissues](https://github.com/cassioscabral/rateissues). **Name is just a placeholder, might change in the future**

 # Goal
 An application interely open-source, build to help people start to develop and contribute with open-source code and improve the workflow of core contributors.
 Using a different UI and a better UX than the one provided by Github.**Using Github API.**

 ## Main features
- * Classify, filter and rate issues to allow searchs like "the easiests JS open issues"
+ * Classify, filter and rate issues to allow searches like "the easiests JS open issues"
  * Upvote or Downvote issues to rank them
  * Create templates for issue creations
  * Make the contributions more social and engaging to new developers